FLegendre/fd-read-xlsx/README.md

 }
 ```

-This library depends on the libzip library : https://libzip.org/.
+This library depends on the libzip library: https://libzip.org/.

-This library do not cope with xml comments and xml CDATA sections.
+This library does not cope with xml comments and xml CDATA sections.